Ludwig II of Bavaria: Castles

+The Chancellor used other money from this slush fund, called the reptile fund, to influence the press.)
+With these means, the Chancellor ensured Bavaria's loyalty during the founding of the German Empire and especially afterwards.
+This pension ensured, among other things, that King Ludwig never appointed a government led by the anti-Prussian Bavarian Patriotic Party until his death.
+However, these politically sensitive payments, handled via Swiss banks, were made under the strictest secrecy.

+Although Bismarck's Prussian policies ran counter to Bavarian sovereignty interests and were also despised by Ludwig, he maintained a cordial personal relationship with the Chancellor throughout his life.
+This was not solely due to the annual financial payments.
+Ludwig had only met Bismarck once in person, when he was still Crown Prince, at a banquet in Nymphenburg Palace.
+But Bismarck, eloquent and diplomatically skilled, towering in height and broad-shouldered, had impressed the young prince and had also gone to great lengths to flatter him.
+He had pointed out that his ancestor Nicolaus von Bismarck had been enfeoffed with Burgstall Castle in 1345 by Louis V, Duke of Bavaria, the Wittelsbach Margrave of Brandenburg, because of outstanding services in the margrave's administration, and had therefore referred to himself as a "vassal of the Wittelsbachs" Despite their single meeting, the two remained in correspondence until the end of Ludwig's life, and Bismarck made great efforts to keep the king in good spirits.
+Although the king thus had enormous financial resources at his disposal, these would ultimately prove insufficient for the megalomaniacal construction projects, plunging Ludwig into desperate debt and contributing to the end of his reign.

-Ludwig used his personal fortune, which was supplemented annually from 1873 by 270,000 marks from the Welfenfonds, to fund the construction of a series of elaborate castles.
-In 1867, he visited Eugène Viollet-le-Duc's work at the Château de Pierrefonds and the Palace of Versailles in France, as well as the Wartburg near Eisenach in Thuringia, which largely influenced the style of his construction.
+In 1867, Ludwig visited Eugène Viollet-le-Duc's work at the Château de Pierrefonds and the Palace of Versailles in France, as well as the Wartburg near Eisenach in Thuringia, which largely influenced the style of his construction.
 In his letters, Ludwig marvelled at how the French had magnificently built up and glorified their culture (e.g., architecture, art, and music) and how miserably lacking Bavaria was in comparison.
 His dream became to accomplish the same for Bavaria.

 These projects provided employment for many hundreds of local labourers and artisans and brought a considerable flow of money to the relatively poor regions where his castles were built.
 Figures for the total costs between 1869 and 1886 for the building and equipping of each castle were published in 1968: Schloß Neuschwanstein 6,180,047 marks; Schloß Linderhof 8,460,937 marks (a large portion being expended on the Venus Grotto); and Schloß Herrenchiemsee (from 1873) 16,579,674 marks.
 In order to give an equivalent for the era, the British pound sterling, being the monetary hegemon of the time, had a fixed exchange rate (based on the gold standard) at £1 = 20.43 Goldmarks.
 In 1868, Ludwig commissioned the first drawings for his buildings, starting with Neuschwanstein Castle and Herrenchiemsee; work on the latter did not commence until 1878.